jcoiner/memtest/README.md

 # memtest

 Fork of memtest86+ 5.01.
-Improves correctness, code health, and code readability while maintaining the performance and coverage at levels at least as good as 5.01.
+Improves its correctness, code health, and code readability while doing no harm to performance and coverage.

 Non-goals of this fork:
  - Support UEFI